Lazy22zz/UE5-RPG-Combat-Game/README.md

   We need to use a new slot, `Fullbody`, for these montages, and change their rate scale;\
   And add this new slot into ABP_Hero.\
   ![Screenshot 2025-02-21 175101](https://github.com/user-attachments/assets/11f5d1c7-7ac0-4cbe-a921-c8c216ab29a3)
+- 17, Heavy Attack Logic\
+  Same as 15, Light Attack Logic.
+But please dont forget to attach the heavy attack ability to the weapon.